MoizAhmedd/Snoozio/README.md

 - Resources
   - Provides information via articles, and gadgets to improve sleep quality

 - Blog
-  - Allows users to interact and share their experiences.
+  - Allows users to interact and share experiences